DH-Center-Tuebingen/Spacialist/README.md

 [![Join the chat at https://gitter.im/eScienceCenter/Spacialist](https://badges.gitter.im/eScienceCenter/Spacialist.svg)](https://gitter.im/eScienceCenter/Spacialist?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Spacialist provides a consistent tool for recording, administration, archiving and publication of research data throughout the humanities.
-It focusses in particular on the integration of object-related and spatial data.
+Spacialist will be a customizable web-based platform for collecting, managing, analyzing and publishing research data with a focus on the integration of object-related and spatial data for the digital humanities.

-Spatialist is devoloped at the eScience-Center of the University of Tuebingen in cooperations with research projects.

 ## Requirements
 - PostgreSQL (9.1.0+) with PostGIS (2.0+) extension